enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ## 2. Native Angular Material Configuration

-In this approach, we carefully set up every little detail within entry components.
+In this approach, we carefully set up every little detail within the entry components.
 Angular Material offers a predefined color palette for application, covering a range of primary, accent, and warn colors.
 When a project necessitates many illogical Angular Material overrides that we don't want to support with regular theming, this approach is necessary.
-It can also be useful in situations where we need more granual control over the variations of primary and accent colors, as well as their shadows.
+It can also be useful in situations where we need more granular control over the variations of primary and accent colors, as well as their shadows.

-All properties for native configuration are set to `null` in default theme, meaning that they will not be applied, other related properties will take presence unless we redeclare or customize them.
+All properties for native configuration are set to `null` in the default theme, meaning that they will not be applied, other related properties will take presence unless we redeclare or customize them.

 ### General Configuration